 - Has a track record of success delivering on projects like yours, for clients like you.

 - Is passionate about working with you – whether your industry, companies of your size, etc.

 Who We Are

-David received a degree in Entrepreneurship from Belmont University.
-While there, he won a few business awards and competitions.
-Most notably, being recognized as one of the top 5 student entrepreneurs in the US by the GSEA.
+David graduated from Belmont University with a degree in Entrepreneurship.
+While there he won a handful of entrepreneurship awards and competitions; most notably, being recognized as one of the top 5 student entrepreneurs in the US by the GSEA.

 Alex keeps his hands in the dirt.
 He rallies the community around a common goal: working 1-on-1 with clients to produce the best work together.
 That means a lot of facetime advocating our mission.
 He knows that good design changes the way we experience the world and that words matter—a lot.
 In another life, Alex wrote songs and branded business across Nashville.
 He believes in the power of routine and does at least 1 handstand every day.

 Alex graduated from Vanderbilt University after studying Classical Guitar, English Literature, and a little bit of Computer Science.
 He was in some B.S.
 Honors societies, but is more proud to have led the Rugby team to an SEC Championship in a defensive 9-3 victory over Auburn.